Sociopaths target married people

 What is a sociopath’s “favorite” prey…?

 Probably one that brings cash.
 Or… one that likes to party.
 Or arm-candy.
 Someone who owns their business.
-A person who works 9 – 5.
+A person who punches a time clock 9 – 5.
 Or 4 to midnight.
 Someone who’s retired.
 A married person.
 One without kids.
 One with kids.
 A single guy or gal.
 Someone divorced or widowed.
+Someone who brings respectability.
 Maybe one that brings cars, and laptops.
 Or one that brings in a roof, or food, or sex or drugs.
 Or… any and all of the above.

 A sociopath is a sociopath is a sociopath.